alexalexyang/sellouts-frontend/README.md

 JAMstack e-commerce platform with React, Contentful, EmailJS, and PayPal.

 Target demographic: people who have very little money but who still want to sell stuff online.
+That is, my friends and I.

 # Status